daniau23/motor_vehicle_thefts_analysis/README.md

 ## **Motor Vehicles Theft Analysis**

-This project was accomplished using Python programming language & Microsoft PowerBI (in view).
+This project was accomplished using Python programming language & Microsoft PowerBI.

 The following was observed during analysis;